 Diversification ensures that even if one asset underperforms, your overall portfolio remains stable and poised for growth, over time.

-Exploring tax efficient investments for high net worth individuals
+What are the most tax efficient investment options for high net worth individuals?

 And, as a result, high net worth investment opportunities like pensions, Venture Capital Trusts (VCTs) and Enterprise Investment Schemes (EIS) provide significant benefits.